-It’s warm and comforting soup season again!
+It’s warm and comforting recipe season again!
 And today I have a cozy Italian sausage soup with chickpeas and broccolini.
 It’s thick, creamy, hearty and will warm you down to your toes.

 The weather has turned cold here recently.
 Brrrr!
 We’ve been resisting, but we finally had to turn on the heat.
 Something about not being able to feel our toes.
 So I guess it was time. 🙂